AndySomogyi/sbmlsolver/docs/docs-build/_sources/Installation/installation.rst.txt

 1) Where to put Everything
 --------------------------

-On Windows at least it is recommended that you place all the files as close to a root on a drive as possible.
-This is because Windows as a 260 char limit on the length of a path which can be easily exceeded if you have a depth folder structure.
+On Windows it is recommended that you place all the files as close to a root on a drive as possible.
+This is because Windows has a 260 char limit on the length of a path which can be easily exceeded if you have a deep folder structure.
 One possibility is this.
-If for example you have a D drive (works equally well with a C drive), create a folder:
+If for example you have a D drive (works equally well with the C drive), create a folder:

 .. code-block:: bash

-    cd d:\
+    cd d:/
-    mkdir buildroadrunner  # You can call this what ever you like cd buildroadrunner
+    mkdir buildroadrunner  # You can call this whatever you like cd buildroadrunner

 Everything we need will go into buildroadrunner.